itzvenom/SimCorp-Project/README.md

 ## Red Team Objectives

-We've been tasked with enumerating the target network from a "black boc" position (minimal knowledge of the target environment) starting with a foothold on a single endpoint.
+We've been tasked with enumerating the target network from a "black box" position (minimal knowledge of the target environment) starting with a foothold on a single endpoint.

 One of our goals is discovering as many vulnerabilities as we can and documenting them in accordance with community resources such as CWE and CVSS.